Skip to Content

 Tropical Disease: A Collection of Articles

-Curated by Prabhat Jha et al.
+Edited by Prabhat Jha et al.

 eLife has published papers on many tropical diseases, including malaria, Ebola, leishmaniases, Dengue and African sleeping sickness.